 Overview of Manaslu Circuit Trek

-Manaslu Circuit Trek is off the beaten track, with a perfect 15-day itinerary.
+The Manaslu Circuit Trek is off the beaten track, with a perfect 14-day itinerary.
 Mt.
-Manaslu, at 8163m, is situated in Gorkha District.
-It is the 8th highest mountain in the world.
+Manaslu, at 8163 m, is situated in Gorkha District.
+It is the 8th-highest mountain in the world.
 It is reconnoitering the local people’s lifestyle as mountain people.
-They look like Tibetan influence, with their typical culture and religion of Buddhism, such as monasteries, Mani walls, and stupas.
+They look like they have Tibetan influence, with their typical culture and religion of Buddhism, such as monasteries, Mani walls, and stupas.
 You will see the closest view of Mt.
 Manaslu.
-It has spectacular views of many white-snow mountains.
+It has spectacular views of many snow-white mountains.

-Samagaon is a nice village for a rest day to acclimatize in Manaslu Circuit Trek.
+Samagaon is a nice village for a rest day to acclimatize on the Manaslu Circuit Trek.
 It is a big village at the base of Mt.
 Manaslu.
-Larke Pass is a 5106-meter-high adventure pass.
-It is a naturally, culturally, and religiously very beautiful trek and a very combination trek.
+Larke Pass is a 5,106-meter-high adventure pass.
+It is a naturally, culturally, and religiously very beautiful trek and a very combined trek.
 After crossing Larke Pass, the track goes downward along Bimatang, Goa, and Tilje and joins the eminent trekking route of the Annapurna Circuit in Dharapani.
-Then, you can catch a vehicle to Besisahar, Kathmandu, or keep walking for a few more days until Besisahar.
+Then, you can catch a vehicle to Besisahar or Kathmandu or keep walking for a few more days until Besisahar.
 It is a beautiful trekking destination in Nepal.

 Manaslu trekking starts with landing at Kathmandu Airport and staying at a standard hotel in Kathmandu.
 You need to stay an extra day because we need to issue your special Manaslu permit with your original passport.
-Then, the next day, early in the morning, catch a local bus or private Jeep.
-Kathmandu to Arughat and a bit further till Sotikhola or Machhikhola Then, your special trekking will begin along beautiful villages and the Budigandaki river bank.
-You will cross many villages, such as Machhikhola, Jagat, Philim, Namrung, and Lho, where there is a big monastery and many students of monks, as well as a school of monastery and learning.
+Then, the next day, early in the morning, catch a local bus or private jeep.
+Kathmandu to Arughat and a bit further till Sotikhola or Machhikhola.
+Then, your special trekking will begin along beautiful villages and the Budigandaki riverbank.
+You will cross many villages, such as Machhikhola, Jagat, Philim, Namrung, and Lho, where there is a big monastery and many students of monks, as well as a school of the monastery and learning.
+You can do the Manaslu circuit trek along with the remote village of Manaslu Tsum Valley Trek.
+You must extend it a few extra days.

 About main Village of Samagaon in Manaslu Trek